Hamzadildar/WA-TOOLKIT/README.md

 7. Video splitter for WhatsApp status,
 WhatsApp auto forwarder, generate chat report, sticker maker, WhatsApp status maker, gif status maker, photo editor to create status and quick Reply.

-Bulk Forwarding got these new tools
-• you select phone no from your Phone book and type msg it will automatically send all recepitents.

 WhatsTool app acts as a perfect tool for WhatsApp, by providing top features to enhance user experience with improved security & more interactive messaging experience as follows:

 WhatsApp Video Status Downloader - This amazing feature lets users save and download the videos or images from other user’s WhatsApp status.
 With the help of inbuilt video and photo browser and editing features, you can create the status in the way you want.